 GST and HST

 Whether or not you need to pay one-time insurance costs depends on your situation.
-For example: if you are putting less than 20% down on your home, you will need to purchase CMHC insurance.
+For example, if you put less than 20% down on your home, you will need to purchase CMHC insurance.
 Residents of Manitoba, Québec, Ontario, and Saskatchewan also pay PST on the CMHC premium.

-Your mortgage lender may also request that you get title insurance, which covers costs in the case there is a dispute over the property lines with a neighbour.
+Your mortgage lender may also request that you get title insurance, which covers costs if there is a dispute over the property lines with a neighbour.
 Some people also decide to get general mortgage protection insurance or job loss insurance, which promises to cover you if some catastrophic event renders you unable to pay your mortgage.

 However, with mortgage protection insurance, you pay the same premium even as the balance of your mortgage declines over time, meaning that your overall coverage decreases over time.
 Experts often recommend getting a solid life insurance plan instead, which can help your family pay off your mortgage in full in the event of your death or a catastrophic injury.

-An estoppel certificate is a closing cost unique to condo or strata owners outside of Quebec.
-The certificate, which usually runs about $100, outlines common fees for your unit, and comes with the condo corporation's financial statements.
+An estoppel certificate is a closing cost for a condo or strata owners outside Quebec.
+The certificate, which usually runs about $100, outlines common fees for your unit and comes with the condo corporation’s financial statements.